sikenman/JavaScript-Games/README.md

 # JavaScript-Games
-My small games developed in JavaScript utilizing ECMAScript features
+My small games developed in JavaScript utilizing some of the useful ECMAScript features.
 ----
 ## Projects
 - MemoryGame